WDAQ

-WDAQ (98.3 FM), "98Q") is a Hot AC radio station licensed to Danbury, Connecticut, and serving part of Western Connecticut and Putnam County, New York.
+WDAQ (98.3 FM, "98Q") is a Hot AC radio station licensed to Danbury, Connecticut, and serving part of Western Connecticut and Putnam County, New York.
 The station is owned by The Berkshire Broadcasting Corporation, along with sister stations WLAD 800 AM and WAXB 850 AM.
-The radio studios and offices are on Mill Plain Road in Danbury.
+The radio studios and offices are located on Mill Plain Road in Danbury.

 WDAQ has an Effective Radiated Power (ERP) of 1,300 watts.
-The transmitter is on Brushy Hill Road in Danbury.
+The transmitter is located on Brushy Hill Road, also in Danbury.
 It broadcasts using HD Radio technology.
-WDAQ has four digital subchannels, three of them feeding FM translators with formats including alternative rock (103.7), country music (107.3) and classic hits (94.5).
+WDAQ has four digital subchannels, three of them feeding FM translators with formats including classic hits (94.5), country music (97.9/107.3) and public radio (103.7).

 History

 Rural Network

 In 1953, the station first signed on as WLAD-FM.
 Then, as now, it was owned by Berkshire Broadcasting with studios at the time located at 307 Main Street.
 WLAD-FM was one of the first Class A FM stations in the United States, designed to have only a regional signal.
 It was also the first FM station to sign on in the Danbury area, four years prior to the start of 95.1 WINE-FM (now WRKI).

 Originally, WLAD-FM was part of the Rural Radio Network as one of two Connecticut affiliates of the New York-based chain.
 Several years later, WLAD-FM evolved into an extension of its then daytime-only sister station, WLAD 800 AM.
 When the AM facility had to go off the air at sunset, WLAD-FM continued its programming into the evening.